Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

   1. Open the login page in different web browsers (e.g., Chrome, Firefox, Safari, Edge).
   2. Enter valid credentials in each browser.
   3. Click the "Login" button in each browser.
--**Expected Result**: The user is successfully logged in and redirected to the dashboard/home page in all browsers.
+- **Expected Result**: The user is successfully logged in and redirected to the dashboard/home page in all browsers.

 ## Test Case 13: Mobile Responsiveness
 -**Test Case ID**: TC_Login_013